thinkb4/a-walk-in-javascript/day_02.md

 - [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Objects)

 Bibliography related to ECMAScript types is huge, sometimes too cryptic, sometimes too light, and unfortunately many times confusing when not inaccurate.
-As you might already understand, one of my favorites is Kyle Simpson, one of he's books there's a chapter dedicated to types which covers most of them ad exception of [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#BigInt_type) which came out after his first edition.
+As you might already understand, one of my favorites is Kyle Simpson, in one of his books there's a chapter dedicated to types which covers most of them ad exception of [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#BigInt_type) which came out after his first edition.
 Let's jump into [YDKJS: Types & Grammar](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch1.md#built-in-types)

 ### Type Conversion

 In order to be able to dynamically convert the type of a value during evaluation, both explicit ( intentional "casting" ) or implicit ( automatic coercion ) conversion will use the same mechanism.
-E.g. If the value is and `object` and the operations requires a `primitive` output, it'll look for the appropriate method [toPrimitive](http://www.ecma-international.org/ecma-262/6.0/#sec-toprimitive) which will convert its input argument to a non-Object type.
+E.g. If the value is an `object` and the operation requires a `primitive` output, it'll look for the appropriate method [toPrimitive](http://www.ecma-international.org/ecma-262/6.0/#sec-toprimitive) which will convert its input argument to a non-Object type.
 If an object is capable of converting to more than one primitive type, it may use the optional hint PreferredType to favour that type.
-If it's a `primitive` and an `object` is needed, it'll all the [ToObject](http://www.ecma-international.org/ecma-262/6.0/#sec-toobject) abstract operation in order to perform the required transformation and eventually return a [Primitive wrapper object](https://developer.mozilla.org/en-US/docs/Glossary/Primitive#Primitive_wrapper_objects_in_JavaScript) aka [Boxing Wrapper](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch3.md#boxing-wrappers).
+If it's a `primitive` and an `object` is needed, it will do all of the [ToObject](http://www.ecma-international.org/ecma-262/6.0/#sec-toobject) abstract operations in order to perform the required transformation and eventually return a [Primitive wrapper object](https://developer.mozilla.org/en-US/docs/Glossary/Primitive#Primitive_wrapper_objects_in_JavaScript) aka [Boxing Wrapper](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch3.md#boxing-wrappers).

-Several things might go wrong during this conversion al all the cases are captured on the spec, but since specs, sometimes are hard to follow, I'd love to show you some practical examples from [YDKJS: Types & Grammar - Natives](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch3.md#chapter-3-natives)
+Several things might go wrong during this conversion and all such cases are laid out in the spec, but since specs, sometimes are hard to follow, I'd love to show you some practical examples from [YDKJS: Types & Grammar - Natives](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch3.md#chapter-3-natives)

 Since implicit conversion, called **coercion** is one of the most misunderstood characteristics of JavaScript, let's have a read at [YDKJS: Types & Grammar - Coercion](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch4.md#chapter-4-coercion)